qbammey/mlbriefs/cfp.md

 * Signal processing

 ## Tracks
 Papers can be submitted to different tracks.
-The IPOL tracks are open year-long (Check the [IPOL](https://www.ipol.im) website to submit), while the MLBriefs track will open during the workshop and stay open for at least one month.
+The IPOL tracks are open year-long (Check the [IPOL](https://www.ipol.im) website to submit), while the MLBriefs track will open during the workshop and stay open for at least one month after the workshop ends.

 ### MLBriefs track
 In this track, authors submit an online demo accompanied by a typically short paper (around 5 single-columns pages) describing the method.
 The paper is expected to contain a description of the implemented method and its parameters, as well as mainly qualitative experiments that highlights its strengths and shortcomings.
-In the MLBriefs tracks, only the paper and the demonstrator are peer-reviewed; the implementation itself is not peer-reviewed.
+In the MLBriefs tracks, only the paper and the demo are peer-reviewed; the implementation itself is not peer-reviewed.
 The code that is used for the demo does not necessarily needs to be the authors' code, as long as the licence of the code is respected.

 ### MLBriefs Survey track